im89097733/roxy/README.md

 ```
 3) Press 'Submit' and the results will appear in the bottom pane.

-KNOWN ISSUES
+NOTES/KNOWN ISSUES
 =============
 1) The modeled endpoint target is trinimbus.andress.ca/RESTTest.html and it works on HTTP.
-The account provided in the sandbox does not seem to have permissions to create a CERT on the ELB.
-So the app does not currently work on HTTPS
+The scripted VPC's ELB will also work on HTTP.
+A Cert is not scripted for the ELB and so HTTPS does not currently work.

 2) there is some resource sprawl as I have been testing the scripts and since the kill script does not yet comprehensively cleanup the VPC trail.
 I believe Target Groups and Launch Configurations are sprawling currently.

-3) the RDS build script is not created yet.  so this app will not actually work end-end because there is neither a new RDS in the new VPC nor a route from the new VPC to the initial RDS.
-If you were to put a new RDS in the new VPC, the code in DBAccess.java would need to be modified to point to the new RDS.
-Or, alternatively, leave the code as is and configure a route between the new VPC and the initial RDS.
+3) the RDS build scripts work to create a clone of the model for use in the scripted VPC.
+However, it is turned off (commented out) because the test account does not have permissions for more than one db instance.
+Instead the instances are launched with public IP addresses and the model RDS is open.
+With proper permissions to create a RDS clone, the code in DBAccess.java would need to be modified to point to the new RDS within the VPC.
+Of course there are a few options here depending on requirements such as NATed gateway control from the scripted VPC to the single RDS or setting up a peered VPC connection.